Endgegner/RimWorld-Mod-Red-Dragon-German-Deutsch/README.md

-Rdy for Pull
+Proofread and corrected.
+Should be perfect and...

-Corrected and proofread
+Rdy for a Pull